June 17, 2025

 From this perspective, the HTML API is a software-to-software communication protocol: the software that the server is talking to is the user’s browser, instead of a client-side JavaScript application.
 The user’s browser reads the HTML API, and renders it as a Graphical User Interface (GUI).

-While reading “JSX Over The Wire”, however, I couldn’t stop thinking about how complicated all this is.
-It’s essentially transforming all your UX logic into JSON and then transforming it back into HTML; HTML generation with a bunch of additional intermediate steps.
+These days, ReactJS supports HTML APIs, but a tremendously complicated architecture is required to do so.
+React essentially transforms all your UX logic into progressively-loaded JSON and then back into HTML; it’s HTML generation with a bunch of additional intermediate steps.
 Why do at all that when you could just generate the HTML in the first place?

 React Server Components are the React team’s answer to the question that plagued the team throughout the 2010s.
 “How to do data fetching in React?”

 Websites are not hard.
-There are many pitfalls to building a dynamic web service, one with logins, databases, user-generated content, and all that (this is a professional skillset).
-The website part, however, the expression of your server’s data as an interface in the user’s browser, is quite easy.
+There are many pitfalls to building a dynamic web service with logins, databases, user-generated content, and all that (it’s a professional skillset).
+The website part, however, the expression of your server’s data as an interface to be rendered by the user’s browser, is quite easy.
 You really can do it with almost no specialized tools.

 After all, it’s basically just string joins.

-Thanks to Meghan Denny for her feedback on a draft of this post.
+Thanks to Meghan Denny and Carson Gross for their feedback on drafts of this post.